 The talent is there for Armstrong to be the No. 1 running back, but he’ll split time with sophomore C’Bo Flemister, who took on a bigger role over the second half of last year and finished with five scores.
-Throw in sophomore Jahmir Smith and Stanford transfer Trevor Speights, and the Irish have backs – it might take a few games to come up with the right guy.
+Throw in sophomore Jahmir Smith, and the Irish have backs.
+It just might take a few games to come up with the right guy.

 No matter who has the ball, he’ll have one of the nation’s better lines to run behind.

-Liam Eichenberg isn’t the nation’s best offensive tackle – that’s Oregon’s Penei Sewell – but he’s a franchise NFL talent still in college.
-He’s so good that junior Robert Hainsey gets overshadowed on the other side – the Irish are more than set at tackle.
+Liam Eichenberg might now be the nation’s best offensive tackle with Oregon’s Penei Sewell not playing.
+He’s a franchise NFL talent still in college.
+He’s so good that junior Robert Hainsey gets overshadowed on the other side.
+The Irish are more than set at tackle.